blay/blay.se/edgeryders.markdown

 This all lead to a situation where youth is facing great uncertainty, which is reflected in the concerns of the youth policies.
-As summarized by Titley in a background paper to ’’8th Council of Europe Conference of Ministers responsible for Youth’’:
+As summarized by Titley in a background paper to ”8th Council of Europe Conference of Ministers responsible for Youth”:

 > Indeed if there is a core theme running through the different issues
 > youth policy and work will have to address in relation to the work
 > priorities, it may well be the idea of precariousness.
 >
-> [
->
-> @Consultant2008]
+> [^46]

-Yet, in this precarious situation, Titley recognizes ’’the new range of opportunities and possibilities many young people have in what can loosely be termed our knowledge societies’’[@Consultant2008] and that there is ’’[a] strong tendency towards freedom of cultural expression, creativity and individualism paves the way for young people today, who identify themselves as cultural producers and carriers of innovation and new forms of expression’’[@Consultant2008].
+Yet, in this precarious situation, Titley recognizes ”the new range of opportunities and possibilities many young people have in what can loosely be termed our knowledge societies”Ibid. and that there is ”[a] strong tendency towards freedom of cultural expression, creativity and individualism paves the way for young people today, who identify themselves as cultural producers and carriers of innovation and new forms of expression”.[^47]

 This situation with crisis and uncertainty on the one hand and new opportunities and a new culture of participation on the other hand leads